xoseperez/eeprom_rotate/README.md

 ## Auto discover EEPROM size

 If you are using a custom memory layout the library will automatically discover the number of available sectors for EEPROM.
-These will be the number of sectors after the SPIFFS memmory space except for the last 4 (reserved by Espressif).
+These will be the number of sectors after the SPIFFS memory space except for the last 4 (reserved by Espressif).

 This is the original memory layout configuration for a 1Mb flash size board with no SPIFFS space (eagle.flash.1m0.ld):